getodk/docs/docs/tutorial-shared-choices.rst

    .. image:: /img/tutorial-shared-choices/new-entity.png

 .. note::
-    In this project, site codes are used as site identifiers in form submissions.
-That means it's important for the codes to be unique.
-This is something that you are responsible for as the project designer, Central does NOT currently enforce uniqueness for any column other than the system ID.
+    Remember that you are responsible for ensuring site code uniqueness.

 Create a form to add sites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~